 When you can view problems from the perspective of other languages or cultures you know such a thing can’t be traded for anything.
 The bittersweet feeling of finally achieving the things you’ve always wanted is worth living and fighting for.

-While others are pulling their hair out with their progress there are people who do it for fun.
-They learn so they can travel to the countries where the language is spoken and just enjoy ordering food, chatting with locals, talking about random stuff with taxi drivers, etc. The privilege of knowing the language can make your vacation a lot more meaningful.
+Some people do it for fun while others are pulling their hair out with their progress.
+They learn so they can travel to the countries where the language is spoken and just enjoy ordering food, chatting with locals, talking about random stuff with taxi drivers, etc.

-How simple is that?
+How simple is that.
 Learning a language just so they can talk and talk and talk.
 This way they make more foreign friends and be able to talk in their native language.
-Just wait until they met someone that matches their personality they would be talking for hours.

 Certain jobs have a requirement where knowing one or several languages is required.
-Filling in the ‘how many languages can you speak’ section in an application form may guarantee a raise in pay as well.
+Filling in the ‘How many languages can you speak’ section in an application form may guarantee a raise in pay as well.

 When I ask learners would they still want to learn English if there’s no obligation whatsoever the answers are yes for many reasons.